 What is The Longview Voice?

 The Longview Voice is a district-wide newspaper that covers student, staff, and local community news.
-The paper is produced by the LISD Community Relations department in partnership with the Thrifty Nickel as well as campus staff and volunteers.
+The paper is produced by the LISD Communications & Community Relations departments in partnership with campus staff and volunteers.

-Each year the Community Relations department selects a Longview High School senior student who contributes work to The Longview Voice for a scholarship to the school of their choice.
+From the launch of The Longview Voice until 2024, Longview High School senior students who contributed work to The Longview Voice were eligible for a scholarship to the school of their choice.

 Past Winners